ethers-io/documentation/source/ethers.js/source/api-providers.rst

 --------

 :sup:`prototype` . testnet
-    Whether the provider is on the testnet (Ropsten)
+    Whether the provider is on the testnet (Ropsten); this is being deprecated in favor of **prototype.name**

+:sup:`prototype` . name
+    The name of the network the provider is connected to (e.g. 'homestead', 'ropsten', 'rinkeby', 'kovan')

 :sup:`prototype` . chainId
-    The chain ID (or network ID) this provider is connected as; this is used by signers to prevent `replay attacks <replay-attack>`_ across compatible networks
+    The chain ID (or network ID) this provider is connected as; this is used by signers to prevent `replay attacks`_ across compatible networks

 FallbackProvider :sup:`( inherits from Provider )`
 --------------------------------------------------